Roger Y. Tsien: Education

 Tsien attended Harvard College on a National Merit Scholarship and was elected to Phi Beta Kappa as a junior.
 He graduated summa cum laude with a Bachelor of Arts in chemistry and physics in 1972.
 According to his freshman-year roommate, economist and Iowa politician Herman Quirmbach, "It's probably not an exaggeration to say he's the smartest person I ever met ... [a]nd I have met a lot of brilliant people."

 After completing his bachelor's degree, Tsien joined the Physiological Laboratory at the University of Cambridge in Cambridge, England with the aid of a Marshall Scholarship, and resided at Churchill College, Cambridge.
-He received his Ph.D. in physiology in 1977 for research on The Design and Use of Organic Chemical Tools in Cellular Physiology formally supervised by Richard Adrian in the department of physiology and assisted by Andy Holmes, Gerry Smith and Jeremy Sanders in the department of chemistry.
+He received his PhD in physiology in 1977 for research on The Design and Use of Organic Chemical Tools in Cellular Physiology formally supervised by Richard Adrian in the department of physiology and assisted by Andy Holmes, Gerry Smith and Jeremy Sanders in the department of chemistry.

 Research and career

 Following his Ph.D., Tsien was a research fellow at Gonville and Caius College, Cambridge, from 1977 to 1981.
 He was appointed to the faculty at the University of California, Berkeley, from 1982 to 1989.
 Beginning in 1989, he worked at the University of California, San Diego, as professor of pharmacology and professor of chemistry and biochemistry, and as an investigator of the Howard Hughes Medical Institute.

 Tsien contributed to the fields of cell biology and neurobiology by discovering genetically programmable fluorescent tags, thereby allowing scientists to watch the behavior of molecules in living cells in real time.
 He also developed fluorescent indicators of calcium ions and other ions important in biological processes.

-GFP Movie showing entire structure and zoom in to fluorescent chromophore.
-Movie created by Erik A. Rodriguez with UCSF Chimera from PDB: 1EMA in memory of Roger Y. Tsien for Birch Aquarium.